tsaad-dev/te/drafts/te-types-update/draft-ietf-teas-rfc8776-update.md

 The following identities, already defined in {{!RFC8776}}, have been obsoleted in the 'ietf-te-types' module for bug fixing:

-- of-minimize-agg-bandwidth-consumption;
+- of-minimize-agg-bandwidth-consumption (the 'svec-of-minimize-agg-bandwidth-consumption' identity should be used instead);

-- of-minimize-load-most-loaded-link;
+- of-minimize-load-most-loaded-link (the 'svec-of-minimize-load-most-loaded-link' identity should be used instead);

-- of-minimize-cost-path-set;
+- of-minimize-cost-path-set (the 'svec-of-minimize-cost-path-set' identity should be used instead);

-- lsp-protection-reroute-extra;
+- lsp-protection-reroute-extra (the 'restoration-scheme-rerouting' identity should be used instead);

-- lsp-protection-reroute.
+- lsp-protection-reroute (the 'restoration-scheme-rerouting' identity should be used instead).

 {: numbered="false"}